Jesseatgao/movie-downloader/README.md

 `-d {uhd,fhd,shd,hd,sd}`: specify the definition of the video to download. `uhd,fhd,shd,hd,sd` correspond to `4K, 1080P, 720P, 480P, 270P` respectively.

 `-p PROXY`: specify the proxy server _PROXY_ (in the form of `http://[user:password@]host:port`)
-    used to get web pages or download videos (if configured in `conf/dlops.conf`).
+    used to get web pages, and download videos (if configured in `conf/dlops.conf` or enabled by the option `--proxy-dl-video`).

+`--proxy-dl-video [{True,False}]`: specify whether the proxy should be used to download video contents.

 `--no-logo [{True,False}]`: indicate whether we're trying to download no-watermarked videos or not.